NFL Thanksgiving Games 2025 RECAP!

 Bet five bucks and get $200 in bonus bets.
 If your bet wins in partnership with DraftKings, the crown is yours.

 Gambling problem?
-Call 1-800-GABLBLER.
+Call 1-800-GAMBLER.
 In New York, call 877-8 Hope and Y or text Hope and Y at 467-369.

 In Connecticut, help is available for problem gambling.
 Call 888-789-7777 or visit ccpg.org.

-Void in Ontario.
 Bet must win to receive reward.

 Bonus bets expire 168 hours after issuance.
-For additional terms and responsible gaming resources, see dkng.co/slash audio.
+For additional terms and responsible gaming resources, see dkng.co slash audio.

-I don't typically get to watch our commercials.
+Welcome back.
+Now I don't typically get to watch our commercials.

-I have a note.
 I look like

 I should be on the FBI's and FBI list there.
 Like, I don't know what was going on with my look and my lighting there, but